Last Updated: 9/13/23 | September 13th, 2023

-Hands-down the best hostel in the city, Casa Pepe is equal parts cultural hub and boutique hostel.
-It offers a plethora of activities for travelers like in-house concerts, wrestling trips, tequila tastings, traditional dishes for breakfast, and free daily walking tours in different areas of town too.
+Hands-down the best hostel in Mexico City, Casa Pepe is equal parts cultural hub and boutique hostel.
+It offers a plethora of activities for travelers like in-house concerts, wrestling trips, tequila tastings, traditional dishes for breakfast, and free daily walking tours in different areas of town.

-The rooms are clean and spacious and come with private lockers.
+The rooms are clean, spacious, and come with private lockers.
 The dorm beds are cubby-like and covered by a curtain, so you can have your own private space, which makes sleeping a lot easier.
 They also come with their own light and USB charger port.
 You can enjoy yoga in the morning and relax on the rooftop terrace in the evening (there’s a rooftop swimming pool too!).

 If you’re looking for a social hostel that makes it easy to meet people, this is it!
 It’s also located in a great part of the historic center of the city, near the Metropolitan Cathedral and the Zócalo.